nickzoic/nick.zoic.org/art/geeetech-a20t-assembly-and-configuration/index.md

 summary: "Assembly and configuration of the Geeetech A20T 3D printer"
 tags:
   - 3dprint
-  - python
 ---

-# Geeetech A20T: Assembly and Configuration

 I've been [messing around with my cheap ALDI 3D printer](/art/aldi-coccoon-3d-printer/) for almost five years now and it's time to upgrade!